curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

 > **Note:** Make sure not to include the % symbol in your value, just a value representing the completion percentage: (33 for 33%).
 This value can be either an integer or a float.

-, which can be dynamically updated in the UI through various methods.
 Here are two possible implementations you can use depending on your use case:

 ---